mmcnair/jsonl-converters/README.md

 ./jsonl_to_csv.py -i sample.json -o customized_output_name.csv
 ```

-Customize output fieldnames by providing a field mapping file csv.
+Customize output fieldnames by providing a field mapping csv file.
 Only the fields that need to be renamed need to be provided.
 If a mapping does not exist for a field, then the original name will be used.
 ```
 ./jsonl_to_csv.py -i sample.json -m mappings.csv
 ```